• Skip to primary navigation

 • 5 cloves garlic, minced in addition to the 5 above

-• 3 tbsp chopped fresh oregano
+• 3 tablespoon chopped fresh oregano

 • pinch ground cloves